honeytreelabs/homeautomation-plc/rust/docs/building.md

 outputs = { 0 = "relay_1", 1 = "relay_2" }
 ```

-The likely real backend direction is `tokio-modbus` with
+The dependency is configured as `tokio-modbus` with
 `default-features = false` and `features = ["rtu-sync"]`, so the PLC scheduler
-can keep its synchronous IO lifecycle.
+keeps its synchronous IO lifecycle without pulling in unrelated TCP or server
+features.